 This section contains the minimum requirements that must be met to be considered for the evaluation phase.
 All items described in this section are non-negotiable.
 All Offerors must state willingness and demonstrate the ability to satisfy these requirements in the proposal submitted for consideration.
-Contractors shall be considered nonresponsive if unable to cover the minimum requirements which they may not be considered for award.
+Contractors shall be considered non- responsive if they are unable to cover the minimum requirements to be considered for award.